lucaslemosf/Automated-Powerpoint-with-CSharp/README.md

 # Automated-Powerpoint-with-CSharp

-# Automated-Powerpoint-with-CSharp
 Creating a Powerpoint Presentation with C# - Visual Studio 2017 Community

-Let suppose you are NOT trying to make a simple Powerpoint Presentation.
+Let suppose you are NOT trying to make manually a Powerpoint Presentation.
 Instead, what you want is to create it programatically, because your application is supposed to take the Data from a database and create a PowerPoint presentation with the data.

 So, these are the topics I want to talk about (and show the code):
 - Creating a PowerPoint Presentation from VS 2017 (open, create new and save/save as)